penguineer/synctexng-rmq-server/README.md

 This application does not make any assumptions regarding the LaTeX content.
 Generating specific files from templates etc. is left to calling agents.

+## Development

+Version numbers are determined with [jgitver](https://jgitver.github.io/).
+If you encounter a project version `0` there is an issue with the jgitver generator.